-(Corporate Seal) Renaissance Charter School, Inc Name of Governing Entity (Not for Profit) Attest: Secretary - or - Witness Witness by: Mame and Title Ken Houko, Chair STATE OF FI COUNTY OF BLOWALD The foregoing instrument was acknowledged Ken Harko Name of Person on behalf of the Governing Entity of Bengissance Charles School, In C Name of Governing Entity (Not for Profit) He/She took an oath and is personally known to me or has produced as identification.
+(Corporate Seal) Renaissance Charter School, Inc. Name of Governing Entity (Not for Profit) Attest: Secretary Or- Witness Witness by: Mame and Title Ken-Haiko, Chair STATE OF COUNTY OF The foregoing instrument was acknowledged before me this 4 day of for by Name of Person on behalf of the Governing Entity of hengissince Charles School In C Name of Governing Entity (Not for Profit) In C He/She took an oath and is personally known to me or has produced as identification.
 Notary Public - State of Florida Commission # FF 969378 My Comm.
 Expires Jun 27, 2020 Bonded through National Notary Assn.
-My commission expires: Signature - Notary Public VLYONICO LISICKA Printed Name of Notary Public
+Signature - Notary Public My commission expires: Veronica Lisiella Ce 124/20 Printed Name of Notary Public